squid-cache/squid-cache.github.io/Features/LogModules.rst

  * '''log_db_daemon''' : Log directly to an SQL database.
 MySQL backend default. http://www.mail-archive.com/squid-users@squid-cache.org/msg53342.html or http://sourceforge.net/projects/logmysqldaemon/

  * '''blooper''' :
-  .
-Squid user '''paranormal''' has written ''blooper'', a ruby logfile_daemon which can log to a SQL database.
+  . ''blooper'' is a ruby logfile_daemon which can log to any SQL database (Postgres being the main target for it).
   .
-Soruces are available on github at https://github.com/paranormal/blooper
+Sources are available on github at https://github.com/paranormal/blooper

 <<Include(Features/AddonHelpers,"Daemon Message Protocol",3,from="^## start logdaemon protocol$", to="^## end logdaemon protocol$")>>